lukemorgan9/Cyclistic-Case-Study/README.md

 # Cyclistic Case Study
 ## Introduction
 The following case study on the fictional bike-share company Cyclistic was completed as my capstone project for the Google Data Analytics Professional Certificate on Coursera.
 For this case study I used [Divvy Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html) from the period of January 2024-January 2025.
-As Cyclistic is a fictional company with limited information provided on its operation via Coursera, I also used the Divvy website to aquire additional information about the bike sharing services offered including the types of rideables available, processes regarding using and docking the rideables and the terms of membership.
+As Cyclistic is a fictional company with limited information provided on its operation via Coursera, I also used the Divvy website to aquire additional information about the bike sharing services offered including the types of rideables available, processes regarding using and docking the bikes/scooters and the terms and benefits of membership.
 For the purposes of my case study I applied this information to the fictional company Cyclistic.

 Throughout my case study I will follow the six step data analysis process of:
 - Ask